Kobyaysky District: Administrative and municipal status

 Within the framework of administrative divisions, Kobyaysky District is one of the thirty-four in the republic.
 It is divided into one settlement (an administrative division with the administrative center in the urban-type settlement (inhabited locality) of Sangar) and eleven rural okrugs (naslegs), all of which comprise twenty-two rural localities.
 As a municipal division, the district is incorporated as Kobyaysky Municipal District.
 The Settlement of Sangar is incorporated into an urban settlement, and the eleven rural okrugs are incorporated into eleven rural settlements within the municipal district.
 The urban-type settlement of Sangar serves as the administrative center of both the administrative and municipal district.

 Inhabited localities

 Economy

 The leading industry is agriculture, with cattle, pig, horse breeding, reindeer husbandry, poultry farming, cellular farming, fisheries, mining, and furs forming much of the main economic activity in the district.
 There are 59200 ha of arable land, with some 66.3% of it being hayfields.
 The district has notable deposits of gold, silver, lead, zinc, gas, coal, and building materials.
 In 1998, upon the decision of the Russian Ministry of Energy, the Tsugaru coal mine was closed.
 In 2000, a fire broke out.
 In 2008, the Mastakhskoye gas-condensate field was in the final stages of development.

 The district has a number of facilities such as printing houses, clubs, a theater in Kobyay, and vocational, educational, sports, and children's art schools.

 The Sangar Airport is the main airport in the district.

 Demographics

-As of the 2002 Census, the ethnic composition of the district is as follows:
+As of the 2021 Census, the ethnic composition was as follows: